ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_module.rst

 -----

 .. note::
-   - If your OpenShift Python library is not 0.9.0 or newer and you are trying to remove an item from an associative array/dictionary, for example a label or an annotation, you will need to explicitly set the value of the item to be removed to `null`.
-Simply deleting the entry in the dictionary will not remove it from openshift or kubernetes.
-   - The OpenShift Python client wraps the K8s Python client, providing full access to all of the APIS and models available on both platforms.
-For API version details and additional information visit https://github.com/openshift/openshift-restclient-python
    - To avoid SSL certificate validation errors when ``validate_certs`` is *True*, the full certificate chain for the API server must be provided via ``ca_cert`` or in the kubeconfig file.